 - And a host of others.

 A lot of Marylanders have a problem with the number of nonessential businesses that are allowed to remain open.
-A lot of us believe people working with the public will get infected with COVID-19 and possibly die.
+A lot of us believe people working with the public will get infected with the virus and possibly die.

 Governor Larry Hogan announced yesterday he would answer questions on Twitter.